 A “clinical trial in a dish” refers to a type of laboratory research in which scientists use stem cells or organoids (miniature, lab-grown versions of organs) to model the progression of a disease and test potential treatments.
-This approach would allow for more efficient and accurate testing of drugs and therapies before they are tested in human clinical trials.
+This approach allows for more efficient and accurate testing of drugs and therapies before they are tested in human clinical trials.
 Additionally, this type of research can provide valuable insights into the underlying mechanisms of disease.

 Statistically relevant power

-We see a future where the use of statistically relevant, cohort models are developed which reflect diversity of populations, as a powerful tool for drug discovery and design.
+We see a future where the use of statistically relevant cohort models are developed which reflect diversity of populations, as a powerful tool for drug discovery and design.

-This includes pre-clinical discovery stages where efficacy could be challenges across a diverse number of donor cell co-cultures but even more powerfully, linked to patient selection and patient stratification in the early clinical stages.
+This includes pre-clinical discovery stages where efficacy could be challenged across a diverse number of donor cell co-cultures but even more powerfully, linked to patient selection and patient stratification in the early clinical stages.
 In this function, the clinical trial in a dish model has the potential to guide a trial to success versus ambiguity.